“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 This coming from Frim, Kiluron considered, probably meant he thought the whole city might burn down.
 “Give me half a moment,” Kiluron ordered, and closed the door in the man’s face without waiting for a reply.
 Then he was tearing around his room, making a total mess as he found more appropriate garments that were not stained with spilt stew, threw on a mail shirt, strapped on his sword, and made sure that he was wearing a cloak with the Sub-Prime sigil on it.
 He was out the door before he had even finished securing his cloak, and was still in the process of shoving his feet into his boots as he nearly ran into the waiting Frim.
 “Let’s go,” Kiluron muttered around the length of cloak he was holding in his mouth.

 “Yes Sir,” Frim replied hastily, and took off running.
 Kiluron limped, hopped, stumbled, hobbled, and finally ran along after him.

-Guardcaptain Vere was waiting for him at the side edge of a large crowd that had gathered in Merolate’s main public square.
+Guardcaptain Vere was waiting for him at the edge of a large crowd that had gathered in Merolate’s main public square.
 At the center, on an improvised, raised platform made from carts, wagons, and crates, a skinny, scarecrow of a man stood with an eclectic group of others, his arms stretched out and clearly admonishing the crowd.
-It was nearly fully dark by then, but there were so many torches being passed around that the square looked like it had developed its own, personal source of daylight.
+It was nearly full dark by then, but there were so many torches being passed around that the square looked like it had developed its own, personal source of daylight.
 Seeing that Kiluron had arrived, Vere gripped his arm, drawing him aside.

 “I don’t like the look of this,” he remarked, surveying the crowd.
 “People were nervous before, but now?
 They’re getting mean.
 They want an outlet, and this prophet of theirs is giving them an excuse.”